 A student is excused from school with a note from a doctor or documented college visitation, and permission from an administrator.
-Students and parents/guardians must realize that the excuses (personal or appointment) must be explained to an administrator or they will not be excused.
+Any other early dismissals, unless the school nurse dismisses the student, will be unexcused.
+An administrator may use discretion in other circumstances to excuse an early dismissal.
 The third unexcused early dismissal and each unexcused early dismissal thereafter, may result in detention.
 Chronic unexcused early dismissals may result in parent/guardian conference and/or a suspension from school.